scikit-hep/resample/README.rst

 Features
 --------

-- Bootstrap samples (ordinary or balanced, both with optional stratification) of arrays with arbitrary  dimension
+- Bootstrap samples (ordinary or balanced with optional stratification) from N-D arrays
-- Parametric bootstrap samples (Gaussian, Poisson, gamma, etc.) of one-dimensional arrays
+- Apply parametric bootstrap (Gaussian, Poisson, gamma, etc.) on samples
-- Bootstrap confidence intervals (percentile or BCa) for any well-defined parameter
+- Compute bootstrap confidence intervals (percentile or BCa) for any estimator
-- Jackknife estimates of bias and variance
+- Jackknife estimates of bias and variance of any estimator
-- Randomization-based variants of traditional statistical tests (t-test, ANOVA F-test, K-S test, etc.)
+- Permutation-based variants of traditional statistical tests (t-test, K-S test, etc.)
-- Tools for working with empirical distributions (cumulative distribution, quantile, and influence functions)
+- Tools for working with empirical distributions (CDF, quantile, etc.)

 Dependencies
 ------------